matthieugomez/EconPDEs.jl/README.md

 pdesolve(f, state, y0)
 ```

-Other examples (including PDE two state variables or systems of multiple PDEs) can be found in the `examples` folder.
+More complicated PDES (includining PDE with two state variables or systems of multiple PDEs) can be found in the `examples` folder.

 The `examples` folder contains code to solve
 - Campbell Cochrane (1999) and Wachter (2005) Habit Model
 - Bansal Yaron (2004) Long Run Risk Model
 - Garleanu Panageas (2015) Heterogeneous Agent Models